pedestal/pedestal/app/docs/design-spec.md

 ### Using a router

 This sequence of events does not explain how [transform message](#transform-messages)s find there way to a particular widget.
 That is the function of the `router`.

 ![Router](router-overview.png)

 When the Info->UI [dispatch map](#dispatch-map) sends transforms, a router will receive each transform and, matching patters in the transform message, find the outbound channel on which the transform message should be placed.

 When a widget is created it will need to register itself with the router.
 When a widget is destroyed, it will need to unregister.

 The router can also be used to allow messages to be send back to the info model.
-This allows for recursive updates which do not have to occur at the same time as the [transaction](#transactions) that caused them.
+This allows for recursive updates which do not have to be applied at the same time as the [transaction](#transactions) that caused them.

 ### Flow

-If the info model has calculated dependencies then the following sequence of events may occur.
+If the inform model using the Info->Info dispatch map or "flow" then the following sequence may occur.

 1. The info model takes a [transform message](#transform-messages) from the incoming transform channel
-2. It applies the transform and creates the [inform message](#inform-messages) which describes the changes.
+2. It applies the transform to the model and creates the [inform message](#inform-messages) which describes the changes
 3. This inform message is put on the inform channel which goes out to the Info->Info [dispatch map](#dispatch-map).
-4. The Info->Info dispatch map takes the inform message off of the inform channel and finds a function to generate transforms.
-Any generated transforms are put on the outgoing transform channel.
+4. The Info->Info dispatch map takes the inform message off of the inform channel and finds a function to generate transform messages.
+Any generated transform messages are put on the outgoing transform channel.
-5. The transform is received from the transform channel and applied to the model.
+5. The transform message is received from the transform channel and applied to the model.
 6. Steps 3 through 5 are repeated until step 4 produces no new
-transforms.
+transform messages
-7. All changes to the info model are put into one transform message and sent to on the outbound inform channel.
+7. All changes to the info model are put into one inform message and sent to on the outbound inform channel.

 #### Comments

-TBD: The sequence of events above does not describe how flow works.

 TBD: Do we really need to have both a UI->Info dispatch map and a Info->UI dispatch map?
 Do these two pictures represent the same